-It is the assessment team's job to verify whether your laboratory management system is meeting all of the requirements of ISO/IEC 17025.
-The team determines this by assessing tests and/or calibrations performed by the laboratory including records, equipment and personnel.
+It is the assessment team's job to verify whether your laboratory management system is meeting all the requirements of ISO 15189.
+The team determines this by assessing tests performed by the laboratory including records, equipment and personnel.

 The Accreditation Assessment